Two Birmingham Printers

 David Wishart took two hours to set his first short sentence of hieroglyph, mainly because characters of different size need to be grouped together in one forme.
 Typesetting of hieroglyphs is now done by computer.

-To view printing by Bill Pardoe, David Wishart, or other material in the collections of Fine Printing, please contact Arts Languages and Literature, Birmingham Central Library.
+To view printing by Bill Pardoe, David Wishart, or other material in the collections of Fine Printing, please contact the Library of Birmingham.